cowprotocol/docs/docs/governance/token.md

 # Token

-At the core of CoW Protocol lies the COW token, which serves as a governance token within the CoW Protocol ecosystem, allowing stakeholders to participate directly in the decision-making processes that guide the protocol’s development and evolution.
-The governance framework is designed to align incentives between the protocol’s users, developers, and supporters, creating a robust and community-driven governance system.
+At the core of CoW Protocol lies the COW token, which serves as a governance token within the CoW Protocol ecosystem, allowing stakeholders to participate directly in the decision-making processes that guide the protocol's development and evolution.
+The governance framework is designed to align incentives between the protocol's users, developers, and supporters, creating a robust and community-driven governance system.

 ### Contract Address